Skip to main content

 Cerebras WSE vs GPU (Architectural Differences)

 GPUs running large MoE models typically need multiple parallelism strategies in addition to expert parallelism.
 For example, DeepSeek-V3 used a combination of pipeline, expert, and data parallelism (DeepSeek-AI et al., 2024).
 This creates a complex 3D parallel implementation that you must carefully tune, and that you must re-tune when either your model or the cluster changes.
 With Cerebras WSE, distributed computing is not required.
 We utilize data parallelism to train and scale our models.
 What makes it possible?
-We have roughly 1000x more on-chip memory (SRAM) than on a GPU device, which allows us to store much bigger models on the chip directly (roughly up to 1B in total parameter count).
+We have several hundred times more on-chip memory (SRAM) than a latest single GPU device, which allows us to store much bigger models on the chip directly (roughly up to 1B in total parameter count).
 When scaling to larger models, we employ a technique called weight streaming (Hall et al., 2023) that disaggregates memory and compute on WSE.
 With weight streaming, we remove model parameters (those heavy tensors) from the wafer entirely.
 They now live in the external memory units, and we stream them to the wafer during training to compute gradients.
 The wafer streams gradients back to the memory units to update the weights.
 This technique allows us to train today’s trillion parameter MoE models (Kimi Team, 2025) on just a single device.

 Memory Problem Solved, Now Compute